 The last line of the location sign will be how far (in kilometres) you have travelled from the start of the Motorway you are on, or the A road.
 For example, when travelling on the M25 the distance will be measured clockwise from the Dartford Crossing.

-If you have any questions on this blog or need any further assistance, please get in touch using the links at the top of the page.
+If you have any questions on this blog or need any further assistance, please get in touch by clicking on the buttons below.